JavierVLAB/RembrandtPhotoBooth/README.md

 - Install Was Node (in ComfyUI Manager)
 - Install missing nodes (in ComfyUI Manager)
 - Install Models IC-light (in ComfyUI Manager)
+- Remeber enable the dev mode for save the workflow api

 # Execution